-If you use an Auto Phone magnet:
+If you use an Autophone magnet:

 - Keep magnets out of reach of children and pets.
-If a magnet is swallowed, see a doctor immediately. - Do not keep the magnet in a breast pocket and always keep it 12 inches away from active implantable devices.
-Preferably, use the telephone with magnet on the opposite side of the body from a pacemaker or other active implantable device. - Keep the magnet 12 inches away from credit cards and other magnetically sensitive devices.
+If a magnet is swallowed, see a doctor immediately. - Do not wear the magnet in a breast pocket and always keep it 30 cm away from active implanatable devices.
+Preferably, use the telephone with magnet on the opposite side than a pacemaker or other active implantants. - Keep the magnet 30 cm away from credit cards and other magnetically sensitive devices.